Fitbit Versa 2 full review

 Fitbit Versa 2 health and fitness features

-The Fitbit Versa 2 covers all the aspects of a health and fitness watch, measuring steps, heart rate, distance, calories burned, floors climbed, active minutes, hourly activity, and sleep.
+The Fitbit Versa 2 covers all the aspects of a health and fitness watch, measuring steps, heart rate, distance, calories burned, floors climbed, active minutes (now updated to Fitbit's new Active Zone Minutes metric), hourly activity, and sleep.
 It offers on-screen notifications from your phone, silent alarms, cardio fitness levels, workout and other exercise modes such as swimming and weights, female health tracking, and wellness features, plus music controls and even Amazon's Alexa voice assistant.

 As such, it is more than just an activity tracker.
 It should motivate you to exercise more, but also looks deeper into other aspects of your health.